filimo/ReaderTranslator/README.md

 If you want to run the project on macOS I recommend to use 'ReaderTranslatorMac' target.
 I keep to support Catalyst version for macOS but nowadays it has some unfixed issues noted above.

-## Comming features in 1.6
+## Comming features in 1.7
-Implement San Francisco font to display icons on macOS corretly [#49](https://github.com/filimo/ReaderTranslator/issues/49) Now You need install SF Symbols app from [here](https://developer.apple.com/design/downloads/SF-Symbols.dmg)
+- Help page
+- App icon
+- Safari extension icon

 ## Status
 While I am waiting for the commercial **SwiftUI** projects I decided to dedicate my free time to build this open-source project.